Furkantariq/Dance/SUPABASE_SETUP.md

 JOIN public.users u ON v.user_id = u.id
 ORDER BY v.score DESC;

--- Set up Row Level Security policies
+-- Enable Row Level Security on TABLES only
 ALTER TABLE public.users ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.videos ENABLE ROW LEVEL SECURITY;

--- Users can read all users
+-- Create RLS policies for users table
 CREATE POLICY "Users can read all users" ON public.users FOR SELECT USING (true);

--- Users can update their own profile
 CREATE POLICY "Users can update own profile" ON public.users FOR UPDATE USING (auth.uid() = id);

--- Users can insert their own profile
 CREATE POLICY "Users can insert own profile" ON public.users FOR INSERT WITH CHECK (auth.uid() = id);

--- Videos can be read by everyone
+-- Create RLS policies for videos table
 CREATE POLICY "Videos can be read by everyone" ON public.videos FOR SELECT USING (true);

--- Users can insert their own videos
 CREATE POLICY "Users can insert own videos" ON public.videos FOR INSERT WITH CHECK (auth.uid() = user_id);

--- Users can update their own videos
 CREATE POLICY "Users can update own videos" ON public.videos FOR UPDATE USING (auth.uid() = user_id);

--- Leaderboard can be read by everyone
-CREATE POLICY "Leaderboard can be read by everyone" ON public.leaderboard FOR SELECT USING (true);

 -- Create function to handle user creation
 CREATE OR REPLACE FUNCTION public.handle_new_user()